FraunhoferIVI/FlexPath/README.md

 - ✅ Basic evaluation scripts

 > [!NOTE]
 > This branch is kept lightweight for easier extendability.
-See the `full` branch for baseline implementations and remaining evaluation scripts.
+See the `full` branch for baseline implementations used in the paper.

 ---